Delete search term

 Description of content: This webinar focuses on consultancy skills for translation and multilingual communication professionals.
 It outlines why and how consultancy is becoming increasingly relevant for their work and what key skills language consultants need.

-Prof Dr Caroline Lehr is a Professor of Translation Studies at IUED.
+Prof Dr Caroline Lehr is a Professor of Translation Studies at IMK.
 Her research interests include translation processes and multilingual text production, the use of artificial intelligence in multilingual communication and AI literacy as well as cognition, emotion and motivation in multilingual communication and language professions.